techgrounds/techgrounds-JarBanf/03_Security/03_assymmetric-encryption_doc.md

 **2. Send an asymmetrically encrypted message to one of your peers via the public Slack channel.
 They should be able to decrypt the message using a key.
 The recipient should be able to read the message, but it should remain a secret to everyone else.
 You are not allowed to use any private messages or other communication channels besides the public Slack channel.
 Analyse the difference between this method and symmetric encryption.**

-- One of my peers sent me his public key.
+- Step1: One of my peers sent me his public key.
 ```
 MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQCm5nNGBGmwYdGcDEQ60laushTrOAKCM3lKAI1FAKUDgatWoffzRnmFxsfoFq2MIl87YvTVLTf8ijlwKNEJdl/p9oJcPXeocKYPiFScAeTJBSEhwDy4VK1UsQytXTSzQyNxttJJAPCEzOq64CDNHb9OTspfgnFKT1gR6jONTiitdQIDAQAB
 ```
 ![my peers public key](/03_Security/images/03_assymmetric-encryption2-1.png)<br><br>

-- I typed a message for my peer and together with his public key I encrypted this message.
+- Step 2: I typed a message for my peer and together with his public key I encrypted this message.
 ```
 e7OciQNgvqsT8vBf6tENUPLCtRK9zbM169QQRChuKQdipMv3UrriINscNz66tWKPlBhmmW6euFD4aXl4+WnT92FKR4jH7PhTHDZXyvWFgCC7F83IeR3VnF51OSOgrxmJCj15a0DCL+8pkpcz7PE9XpZZNb4JQkaxdHUvjw1RaDM=
 ```
 ![encrypted message](/03_Security/images/03_assymmetric-encryption2-2.png)<br><br>

-- This encrypted message I sent back to my peer via Slack.
+- Step 3: This encrypted message I sent back to my peer via Slack.

 ![encrypted message](/03_Security/images/03_assymmetric-encryption2-3.png)<br><br>

-- He was able to decrypt the encrypted message using his private key.
+- Step 4: He was able to decrypt the encrypted message using his private key.

+- Step 5: Success!